-nature.org: Tell us a little detail about your brewery and history.
+nature.org: Tell us a little detail about Imbib brewery and its history.

 Imbib: Our brewery has been operating in Reno, NV for 3.5 years.
-The co-founders, Jason Green and Matt Johnson are formerly homebrewers who decided to take professional leap after seeing some gaps in the local market.
+We (co-founders Jason Green and Matt Johnson) are formerly homebrewers who decided to take professional leap after seeing some gaps in the local market.
 We focus on old-world barrel-aging techniques for many of our beers which takes time and also introduces “wild” elements to the beers.
 We embrace bacteria in our brewery and create a variety of sour and wild ales using unique yeast and bacteria strains.
 We also produce many other styles including traditional Belgian and German beers as well as IPA’s and other American styles.

 nature.org: What’s special about Reno—why do you choose to do your brewing here?